Kenneth Granviel: Riverside Village

 On October 8, 1974, Granviel was driving around the Riverside Village apartment complex when he got the sudden urge to have sex with one of the McClendon sisters, 21-year-old Laura.
 He drove to the apartment, knocked on the front door and was let in to have a glass of water.
 At the time, the apartment was occupied by Laura, her 19-year-old sister Linda, 24-year-old cousin Martha, and two children, Steven and Natasha, both 2-year-olds.
 He went to the kitchen, where Laura and Steven were, grabbed a steak knife and ordered the pair into the bedroom, where he told Laura to tie up her son with a telephone cord.
 After the other family members came in to investigate, they were all tied up and gagged.

 He then led Laura to another room, where he began to rape her.
-At that time, Natasha started crying, prompting Granviel to start stabbing her, before tossing the body onto the floor and stabbed it some more.
-Next came Linda, who he strangled to death with a piece of cloth, before moving onto Steven, who was shoved into a closet and stabbed so many times that the knife's handle broke.
-After acquiring another knife from the kitchen, he continued to rape Laura before fatally stabbing her to death.
-After this, he and the only surviving member, Martha, talked for some time in the same room he had just killed her cousin, before he proceeded to stab her to death as well.
-Granviel then emptied out their purses of all the money and valuables he could find, and left the apartment.
-They were all later found when the family's stepfather arrived to take the two women to their job at a furniture store.
+At that time, Natasha started crying, prompting Granviel to start stabbing her, before tossing her onto the floor and stabbing her some more.
+Next came Linda, whom he strangled to death with a piece of cloth before moving onto Steven, who was shoved into a closet and stabbed repeatedly; the knife’s handle eventually broke from the force.
+Granviel acquired another knife from the kitchen and continued to rape Laura before fatally stabbing her to death.
+After this, he and the only surviving family member, Martha, talked for some time in the same room where he had just killed her cousin.
+He then proceeded to stab her to death as well.
+Granviel then emptied out his victims' purses of all the money and valuables he could find and left the apartment.
+The victims were all later found when the family's stepfather arrived to take the two women to their job at a furniture store.

 Despite his personal connections with the family, Granviel was never considered a suspect, and two Mexican nationals were arrested for the brutal crime instead.
 According to later testimonies from friends and co-workers, he occasionally discussed the murders, saying that the man who did it "ought to be hung."